krystianbajno/uplink/README.md

 - **Remote Command Execution**: Execute shell commands on the remote server or client, providing powerful control over connected systems.
 - **Dynamic Passphrase Management**: Communications are encrypted with AES-256-GCM, with the encryption key derived from a passphrase using HKDF.
 Passphrases can be updated during runtime, with changes automatically synchronized across all connected nodes.
 - **Web Interface**: Manage files, issue commands, and update passphrases directly from a browser-based interface, enhancing accessibility and ease of use.
+- **Reconnect**: When client loses connection, it will attempt to reconnect in 5 seconds interval.

 ## Installation